lohedges/vmmc/README.md

 ## Dependencies
-LibVMMC uses the [Mersenne Twister](http://en.wikipedia.org/wiki/Mersenne_Twister) psuedorandom number generator.
+LibVMMC uses the [Mersenne Twister](http://en.wikipedia.org/wiki/Mersenne_Twister) pseudorandom number generator.
 A C++11 implementation using `std::random` is included as a bundled header file, `MersenneTwister.h`.
 See the source code or generate Doxygen documentation with `make doc` for details on how to use it.